The Disingenuous and Sneaky Bamboo Pillow

 Verdict: You won’t find a bamboo pillow on mother nature’s bed.

-It’s misleading to suggest that viscose rayon, polyester and memory foam are environmentally-friendly materials, particularly when compared to traditional fabrics and fill types.
+It’s misleading to suggest that viscose rayon, polyester and memory foam are environmentally-friendly materials, particularly when compared to traditional all-natural fabrics and fill types.

 Are bamboo pillows hypoallergenic?